Bluetooth Is Not Available in Windows 10. How to Fix It

 One of these Windows services is the Bluetooth Support Service, which supports the discovery and association of remote Bluetooth devices.
 Stopping or disabling this service can cause already installed Bluetooth devices to fail to operate properly and prevent new devices from being discovered or associated.

 To check if this service is running (and to enable it, if disabled), press Windows key (Win key) + R to open the Run dialog box.
 You can also open it by typing "run" in Search and clicking the "Run" result.

 In the Run dialog box, type "services.msc" and press Enter on the keyboard or click "OK".

 In the Services window, you will see a list of Windows services.
 Find Bluetooth Support Service, right-click it, and select "Properties" from the contextual menu.

 In the Bluetooth Support service properties window, check if the "Startup type" is set to "Automatic".
 If not, set it to Automatic and click "Start".
 Click "Apply" to save the changes.
 See if this solves the Bluetooth problem.

 Unplug Your Computer

-We hope that these solutions addressed any Bluetooth problems and you are now able to connect your Bluetooth devices to Windows 10.
+We hope that these solutions address any Bluetooth problems and you can connect your Bluetooth devices to you Windows 10 computer.
 If you know of other possible solutions, please share them with us by leaving a comment in the section below.